LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

   As
-a result we deduce that for any
+a result, we deduce that for any
 $f \in \mathcal{S}'(\mathbb{R}^d\to \mathbb{C}^n)$ the equation $Pw=f$
 has as its unique solution